dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 representative of the 'true' scattering intensity from the contents of the unit cell.

-During scaling, a scaling model is be created, from which scale factors are calculated for each reflection.
+During scaling, a scaling model is created, from which scale factors are calculated for each reflection.
 By default, three components are used to create a physical model for scaling, in a similar manner to that used in the program aimless_.
 This model consists of a smoothly varying scale factor as a